 On the morning of December 21, 1989, the large crowd brought in to dutifully cheer Ceausescu in the time-honoured way in fact jeered him - on live television.
 The dictator's face when he realises he is being booed is astonishing, and has been called his ‘Dorothy Moment’ in reference to the scene at the end of The Wizard of Oz when the facade of a great mysterious power is torn down to reveal nothing more than a frail old man

 The rally then quickly became a riot, and the crowd was dispersed only by gunfire.
 The rioters regrouped, however, in Piata Universitatii, where battle lines were drawn in front of the InterContinental hotel.
-Shortly before dawn on December 22, a pitch battle between revolutionaries and the militia took place, and ended with hundreds of arrests.
-For a while all was calm, and the regime looked to be back in control.
+Shortly before dawn on December 22, a pitched battle between revolutionaries and the militia took place, and ended with hundreds of arrests.
+For a couple of hours all was calm, and the regime looked to be back in control.
 However, during the night the army had abandoned Ceausescu (following the mysterious death of Vasile Milea, the army’s commander-in-chief), and the pendulum swung decisively.

 'Dictatorul a fugit.
 Am învins!
 Am învins!'
 (The dictator has gone.
 We’ve won!
 We’ve won!)

 By this stage Ceauşescu and his entourage had indeed gone, fleeing with his wife Elena in a helicopter from the top of the building of the Communist Party’s Central Committee in Piata Revolutiei as the angry mob entered below.
-The couple were caught a few hours later, and shot in Targoviste on Christmas Day, 1989.
+The couple were caught a few hours later, and shot (after a mockery of a trial) in Targoviste on Christmas Day, 1989.

-The power vacuum he left was quickly filled.
-Ion Iliescu, a one-time loyal lieutenant of Ceausescu and life-long communist formed a provisional government.
-It is important to note that though this new government was allegedly an independent body representative of every sector of Romanian society, Iliescu refused to allow any surviving members of Romania’s pre World War II governments join.
+The power vacuum Ceausescu left was quickly filled.
+Ion Iliescu, a one-time loyal lieutenant of Ceausescu and life-long communist formed a provisional government based around what he called the National Salvation Front, or FSN.
+It is important to note that though this new government was allegedly an independent body representative of every sector of Romanian society, Iliescu refused to allow any surviving members of Romania’s pre World War II governments to join.
 Important figures - including Corneliu Coposu, a leading liberal politician of the 1930s and 1940s who had served time in Romania’s brutal communist prisons – were prevented from entering the Central Committee building, where various factions were trying to form provisional governments.
-(A bust of Coposu now stands opposite the building, on the other side of the road in front of the Cretulescu Church).
+A bust of Coposu now stands opposite the building, on the other side of the road in front of the Cretulescu Church.

 Iliescu’s new regime initially stated that it would be nothing more than a transitional government.
 Late in January 1990 however, Iliescu announced he would stand for election as president, and that the FSN would field candidates for parliament.
 Given that Iliescu and the FSN had complete control of every facet of government, including a media-monopoly, their crushing victory in elections (held in April 1990) was hardly surprising.
 Unhappy with what they viewed as one dictatorship replacing another, large numbers of protesters began demonstrating in Piata Universităţii in late April.